 - B. : Male animals should have two apparently normal testicles fully descended into the scrotum.

-This amended breed standard will become effective from April 2004.
+This amended breed standard is effective since April 2004.